Fangge Dupan

-Fangge Dupan (杜潘芳格 (Dùpān Fānggé, Tu P'an Fang-kê); 9 March 1927 – 10 March 2016) was a Taiwanese poet.
+Fangge Dupan (杜潘芳格 (Dùpān Fānggé, Tu P'an Fang-kê); 9 March 1927 – 10 March 2016) was a Taiwanese poet of Hakka descent, renowned as a member of the "generation that straddles between (Japanese and Chinese) languages."
 Born to a prestigious Hakka family in Xinpu, Hsinchu, she began writing as a teenager in high school.
 Most of her early work is written in Japanese because she was educated in that language.
 Due to political pressure, she stopped writing in Japanese and did not publish until the 1960s, in Mandarin.
+In 1965, she joined the Li Poetry Society with a strong emphasis on the sense of place, and in the 1980s she began actively creating Hakka poetry.
 In the late 1980s, Fangge Dupan turned to her native Hakka language.

 Her main works are Ghost Festival (中元節), PinAn Drama (平安戲), Paper Man (紙人), and Vegetable Garden (菜園).

 Life and career

 Fangge Dupan's family was a prestigious family in Xinpu, Hsinchu.
 Her grandfather, Pan Cheng-chien, was chief of the village during the Japanese colonial period.
 Her father, Pan Chin-wei, studied law in Tokyo.
 Her mother, a native of Kansai, Hsinchu, was adopted and attended Third Taipei Girl's High School.
 Fangge Dupan's background influenced her writing greatly.